 Right now I want you to think of a number.
 I want you to tell me how many times, out of 1,000 average searches, Google comes across a search request that it has never seen before.
 Remember your number; we’ll come back to it shortly.

 Think about this.
 In 2010 there were over 20 million new websites added.
-That was years ago, and the pace has picked up.
+That was three years ago, and the pace has picked up.
 Of those sites, a portion will be competing in your niche.
-How many of those sites, and their digital marketing agency, are going to target the top general traffic terms with regards to search volume?
+How many of those sites, and their digital marketing agencies, are going to target the top general traffic terms with regards to search volume?
 How many sites are already firmly entrenched in their rankings for those terms by their seo marketing agency?

 I am not saying that you cannot compete with these sites, nor am I saying you should not ever target the high volume, high competition keywords in internet marketing for small business.
-As a digital marketing agency we do it constantly!
+As a digital marketing consultant, I do it constantly!
 What I am saying is that with a little more thought and research you can have much, much less competition.
 Here’s some interesting information straight from Google:

 Every day Google answers more than one billion questions from people around the globe in 181 countries and 146 languages.
 15% of the searches we see every day we’ve never seen before.

 So 15% of all searches they’ve never seen before.
 Never!
 This is Google I’m talking about, and every single day almost one out of every five searches performed has never been performed before.
 Remember that number I asked you to think of at the start of this post?
 15% of 1,000 searches are 150, so 150 searches out of every 1,000 that Google sees, it has never seen before.